quist00/carpentries.org/_posts/2023/01/2023-01-31-dc-image-processing-stable-release.md

 the _Image Processing with Python_ curriculum from The Carpentries, or [organise and host your own][sow-registration-form].
-We are expecting high demand for these workshops, and centrally-organised workshops (those administered by The Carpentries) will initially be limited in number while we assess the Instructor community's capacity for teaching this new curriculum.
+We are expecting high demand for these workshops, and Centrally-Organised workshops (those administered by The Carpentries) will initially be limited in number while we assess the Instructor community's capacity for teaching this new curriculum.
+The Workshop Administrator will work with every request on a case by case basis.

 ## Curriculum Background and Acknowledgments